-There are dozens of different combinations.
+There are many different combinations.
 The most difficult (and exciting!) decision is choosing which courses to take.
-It's easier if you have a specific destination in mind (a particular degree, apprenticeship or career).
-You might find our University Courses guide in this prospectus helpful in confirming what you might already know.
+It is easier if you have a specific destination in mind (a particular degree, apprenticeship or career).

 If you don't know what to choose, our advice will always be to go with what you think you will enjoy.
 But don't let that put you off choosing something you haven't studied before.
 There are plenty of courses which don't require you to have studied the subject at GCSE.
 Check the course pages in this prospectus carefully.